 Michelin Design Gallery

 At the Michelin Design Gallery you will find displays of installations by emerging designers.
-Fittingly, given that this year Scotland celebrates the Year of Young People, the first up will be a Scottish Design Relay exhibition, presenting design prototypes created by young people.
+Fittingly, given that this year Scotland celebrates the Year of Young People, the first up is a Scottish Design Relay exhibition, presenting design prototypes created by young people.
 Don’t miss it!

 The opening weekend

-To celebrate the museum opening, there will be a two-day 3D Festival full of design, music and performance, co-designed by V&A Dundee’s Young People’s Collective and will take place in the new, creative space of Slessor Gardens.
-Headlining the festival on Friday 14 September will be psychedelic rock ‘n’ roll band Primal Scream, and joining them will be singer-songwriter Lewis Capaldi, Dundee’s very own Be Charlotte and many others.
-Continuing on Saturday 15, there will be a whole host of creative talent to see from across the city, including up-and-coming musicians, choral collaborations, and specially designed hands-on makerspace workshops.
-The event will be free and not ticketed so everyone will have the chance to get involved, but registration is open now so make sure you sign up.
-Find out more here.
+To celebrate the museum opening, there was a two-day 3D Festival full of design, music and performance, co-designed by V&A Dundee’s Young People’s Collective and took place in the new, creative space of Slessor Gardens.
+Headlining the festival on Friday 14 September were psychedelic rock ‘n’ roll band Primal Scream, and singer-songwriter Lewis Capaldi, Dundee’s very own Be Charlotte and many others joined them.
+Then on Saturday 15, there were a whole host of creative talent to see from across the city, including up-and-coming musicians, choral collaborations, and specially designed hands-on makerspace workshops.
+The event was free and not ticketed so everyone had the chance to get involved.

-The museum’s opening exhibition Ocean Liners: Speed & Style will explore the designs behind a mode of transport that came to represent the status of nations and the aspirations of millions.
-It will re-imagine the golden age of ocean travel and explore all aspects of ship design from the remarkable engineering, architecture and interiors to the opulent fashion and lifestyle on-board.
+The museum’s opening exhibition Ocean Liners: Speed & Style explores the designs behind a mode of transport that came to represent the status of nations and the aspirations of millions.
+It re-imagined the golden age of ocean travel and explore all aspects of ship design from the remarkable engineering, architecture and interiors to the opulent fashion and lifestyle on-board.
 All aboard?

 Dundee, Scotland’s City of Design

-Adding to an already existing wealth of amazing attractions and museums, the opening of V&A Dundee is going to make this coastal city, which already proudly wears the title of UNESCO City of Design, the place to be.
-Make sure to include Dundee in your holiday itinerary for 2018 and beyond.
+Adding to an already existing wealth of amazing attractions and museums, the opening of V&A Dundee made this coastal city, which already proudly wears the title of UNESCO City of Design, the place to be.
+Make sure to include Dundee in your holiday itinerary for 2019 and beyond.

 For further information visit www.vandadundee.org